 - Paragraph #4: Attest that the name change is not sought for any fraudulent intent.
 You cannot change your name for fraudulent reasons.
 Fraudulent reasons include wanting to deceive creditors or escape a criminal history.

 - Paragraph #5 – Name any petitioner(s) that has/have a criminal record.
-Every person who wants their name changed will be asked if they have a criminal record but only those aged 22 years old or older are required to apply to the Michigan State Police for criminal history background check.
+Every person who wants their name changed will be asked if they have a criminal record but only those aged 22 years old or older are required to apply to the Michigan State Police for a criminal history background check.
 (See Criminal Background Check below.)

 - Paragraph #6 – Attest that each person for whom a name change is sought has been a resident of Calhoun County for at least one year.

 - Paragraph #7 – Information about any minor child included in the Petition.
 (If a child is included, see separate instructions for children.)

 - Paragraph #8 – List the current first, middle, and last name of each Petitioner (under the column “From”) and the first, middle, and last name that the Petitioner wants (under the column “To”).
 Each Petitioner’s date of birth has to be separately listed on a different form (MC97a).
 The DOB is on a separate form to keep that information out of public court records.